This article was updated on October 21st, 2022

 Sometimes called convulsions, seizures are one of the most common neurological conditions seen in dogs.
 They happen when a sudden burst of abnormal activity in the brain occurs.
 Usually, uncontrolled muscle activity and altered consciousness accompany the unusual brain activity.

-There are two types of seizures in dogs: focal or generalized (grand mal).
+There are two types of seizures in dogs: focal seizures or generalized (grand mal) seizures.
 During generalized seizures, or grand mal seizures, abnormal activity occurs on both sides of the brain and affects the whole body.

 What causes grand mal seizures in dogs?